obsidian-tools/obsidian-tools/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A collection of tools that helps devs build plugins for obsidian
+A unofficial collection of tools that helps devs build plugins for obsidian

 ## Included packages